kulshekhar/ts-jest/README.md

 Note that if you haven't explicitly set the `module` property in the `__TS_CONFIG__` setting (either directly or through a separate configuration file), it will be overwritten to `commonjs` (regardless of the value in `tsconfig.json`) since that is the format Jest expects.
 This only happens during testing.

 ### Skipping Babel
-If you want to skip the babel transpilation step in ts-jest, you can.
+If you don't use mocks, or synthetic default imports you can skip the babel-transpilation step.
 This means `jest.mock()` calls will not be hoisted to the top, and synthetic default exports will never be created.
 Simply add skipBabel to your global variables under the `ts-jest` key:
 ```json